thbrunzendorf/monitoring-demo/README.md

-Loki is runnung on http://localhost:3100 with e.g. http://localhost:3100/metrics being an available endpoint
+Loki is runnung on http://localhost:3100 with e.g. http://localhost:3100/metrics being an available endpoint and http://localhost:3100/loki/api/v1/query?query=%7Bjob=%22monitoring-demo%22%7D being a valid query.

 ### Grafana
 Grafana can be reached via http://localhost:3000

-It is incorporating a datasource.yaml configuration with a datasource pointing at Prometheus via `url: http://monitoring-prometheus:9090` and another datasource pointing at Loki via `url: http://monitoring-loki:3100`.
+It is incorporating a datasource.yaml configuration with the following datasources defined:
+- monitoring-prometheus-datasource of type prometheus pointing at Prometheus via `url: http://monitoring-prometheus:9090`
+- monitoring-loki-datasource of type loki pointing at Loki via `url: http://monitoring-loki:3100`
+- monitoring-loki-as-prometheus-datasource of type prometheus pointing at Loki via `url: http://monitoring-loki:3100/loki`

-An example dashboard named "Experiment" is already configured and loaded using request metrics from our example app provided via Prometheus.
+An example dashboard named "Experiment" is already configured and loaded using request metrics from our example app provided via Prometheus as well as log entries and log metrics provided via Loki.

-Loki logs can be found and explored using LogQL label `{job="monitoring-demo"}`.

-TODO planned: example dashboard for log data